Aadhithya-D/Aadhithya-D/README.md

 Founder and Developer
 -----------------------------------

-In 2024, I decided to commit full time to Recruitr AI, an AI-powered platform streamlining hiring for companies at scale.
-As a final-year computer science student at VIT Chennai with hands-on experience in diverse areas gained through internships at Ford, FLSmidth, and Bhai AR, I focus on building impactful solutions to real-world problems.
-Beyond my startup, I like actively sharing knowledge through workshops on AI and various other technologies.
-I have participated in hackathons (with multiple wins).
-I am driven by a belief that great engineering combines simplicity, impact, and a constant pursuit of learning, whether through startups, robotics, or education.
+Founder of [Vakyam AI](https://vakyam.ai), a voice AI platform enabling human-like, multilingual conversations for the Indian market.
+Previously, I founded [Recruitr AI](https://recruitrai.com), where we secured international funding and onboarded paying customers globally.
+Computer Science graduate from VIT Chennai.
+Backed by internship experience at Ford and FLSmidth, multiple hackathon wins, and a focus on solving real-world problems, I chose to forgo placements to build products that push the boundaries of what's possible with AI.

 * 🌍  I'm based in Chennai
-* 🖥️  See my portfolio at [Aadhithya D](http://linktr.ee/aadhithya.d)
+* 🖥️  See my portfolio at [Aadhithya D](https://aadhithya-d.vercel.app)
 * ✉️  You can contact me at [aadhithya.d2003@gmail.com](mailto:aadhithya.d2003@gmail.com)
-* 🧠  I'm learning DSA, AI and ML
+* 🧠  I'm learning AI and ML
-* 🏗️  I'm currently building Recruitr AI
+* 🏗️  I'm currently building Vakyam AI
 * 🤝  I'm open to collaborating on interesting projects
 * 📝  Check out my blog : [https://medium.com/@aadhithyad](https://medium.com/@aadhithyad)